 Photographing In Extreme Weather Conditions

 When shooting sports photography, you cannot choose a time of the day because you need to be there when the event happens.
 It could be a harsh sunny afternoon or a cold overcast day.
 Whatever the weather is, you will need to keep yourself geared up for the weather.
-Here are some sports photography tips that may be of some help.
+Here are some tips for sports photographers that may be of some help.

 - If you will be shooting in the harsh sunny weather, sometimes because of the very bright surrounding light, you will find it difficult to see anything on the LCD screen.
 A sunshade/shield or a loupe for the LCD screen will help in this situation.